anoma/anoma-blog/apriori/slow-games.md

 >**Recap:** The policy is encoded in the reward weighting surfaces.
 Assuming the regulator knows their measurement error and the observed excess divergence from the estimate of a good baseline, they can read off the reward weight they should apply to the base reward.

-See the paper for more details.
+See the paper, [*Slow Games: Policy Enforcement under Uncertainty*](https://zenodo.org/records/13765214) for more details.
 View this [repository](https://github.com/anoma/slow-game-research/tree/main) to run the simulations.

 ## Future Directions